ironhack-labs/lab-comparing-regression-models/readme.md

 1. In this final lab, we will model our data.
 Import sklearn `train_test_split` and separate the data.
 2. Try a simple linear regression with all the data to see whether we are getting good results.
 3. Great!
-Now define a function that takes a list of models and train (and tests) them so we can try a lot of them without repeating code.
+Now define a function that takes the following arguments:

+* list_of_models (functions of sklearn to train a model)
+* the X_train
+* the y_train
+* the X_test
+* the y_test

+The function should do:

+* train every model inside `list_of_models` on the train set
+* make predictions with the trained models on the train and test sets
+* provide error metrics (ME, MAE, MSE, RMSE, R2, R2_adj) of every model in the train and test sets

 4. Use the function to check `LinearRegressor` and `KNeighborsRegressor`.
 5. You can check also the `MLPRegressor` for this task!
 6. Check and discuss the results.